Employee centred supervision more productive than job centred

 As a founder of the University of Michigan's Institute for Social Research he focused particular attention to research on organizations.

-He expanded on the Michigan leadership studies with extensive research into what differentiates effective managers from ineffective managers.
+He expanded on the Michigan leadership studies with extensive research over 30 years into what differentiates effective managers from ineffective managers.

 "Supervisors with the best records of performance focus their primary attention on the human aspects of their subordinates' problems and on endeavoring to build effective work groups with high performance goals."